Kirubel-Eshetu/CoHustle/README.md

 # CoHustle - AI-Powered Side Hustle Discovery Platform

 CoHustle is a modern web application that helps users find personalized side hustle opportunities using AI.
-Built for the Ethiopian Cursor Community Live Hackathon, this platform matches users with side hustles based on their location, interests, and available time.
+This platform matches users with side hustles based on their location, interests, and available time.

 ## 🚀 Features